aries1980/cv/janos_feher_cv.md

 ## Professional Experience

 Since 2014
-:   *Lead Developer for [Intern Avenue](https://www.internavenue.com/)* (London, United Kingdom)
+:   *Head of Product Development / Lead Engineer for [Intern Avenue](https://www.internavenue.com/)* (London, UK)

     ### Impact
-    * Tech Employee #1 at Intern Avenue, built the technical team with the ethos of DevOps and Clean Code.
+    * As the first technical hire at Intern Avenue, I built the technical team from scratch with the ethos of DevOps, Clean Code, Open-Source and Lean.
-    * Defined technical goals that provides web-scale business capabilities and have been leading the team to achieve these.
+    * Defined the technical goals that provides web-scale business capabilities and have been leading the team to reach these targets.
     * Created company-wide policies and protocols in regard of technology, software engineering, governance and security.
-These policies enabled us to be a supplier of the UK Government's G-Cloud Programme.
+These policies enabled us to be a supplier of the UK Government's [G-Cloud Programme](https://www.digitalmarketplace.service.gov.uk/g-cloud/services/389221217389196).
-    * Managed the project and led the 10-person strong Innovate UK match-funded R&D project through 18 months, from start to finish to build our new matching engines and psychometric insights.
+    * Managed the project and led the 10-person strong Innovate UK [match-funded R&D project (ACE)](http://gtr.rcuk.ac.uk/projects?ref=720586) through 18 months, from start to finish to build our new matching engines and psychometric insights.
 Total budget: £550K.
-    * Designed the next-generation of our platform with microservices to support asynchronous execution and geographical partitioning with the potential support for ISO 27001 and [SOX](https://en.wikipedia.org/wiki/Sarbanes%E2%80%93Oxley_Act).
+    * Designed the next-generation platform with microservices to support asynchronous execution and geographical partitioning with the potential support for ISO 27001 and [SOX](https://en.wikipedia.org/ wiki/Sarbanes%E2%80%93Oxley_Act).
     * Implemented the Scrum Agile project management with Lean components.
     * Implemented the Continuous Delivery approach for the shortest possible time-to-market.